w3c/wai-people-use-web/_people-use-web/user-story-with-video.md

 <aside class="box box-simple"><div class="box-i" style="display: flex">
   <div>
-    <p style="font-size:120%; margin-top: 0.5em">Alan has limited use of his arms and no movement or sensation in his legs.
+    <p style="font-size:120%; margin-top: 0.5em">Ade has limited use of his arms and no movement or sensation in his legs.
 He has worked as a reporter for more than 20 years.
-Alan uses a keyboard with larger keys to help him more easily hit the correct key and a joystick instead of a mouse.</p>
+Ade uses a keyboard with larger keys to help him more easily hit the correct key and a joystick instead of a mouse.</p>
     <nav aria-labelledby="tocheading" id="toc">
       <header id="tocheading" class="box-h box-h-simple">Page Contents</header>
       <ul id="markdown-toc">
-        <li><a href="#about-alan" id="markdown-toc-about-alan">About Alan</a></li>
+        <li><a href="#about-Ade" id="markdown-toc-about-Ade">About Ade</a></li>
         <li><a href="#barrier-examples" id="markdown-toc-barrier-examples">Barrier examples</a></li>
         <li><a href="#assistive-technologies-and-adaptive-strategies-used" id="markdown-toc-assistive-technologies-and-adaptive-strategies-used">Assistive technologies and adaptive strategies used</a></li>
         <li><a href="#related-wai-resources" id="markdown-toc-related-wai-resources">Related WAI resources</a></li>